truedex-labs/truedex.whitepaper/truedex.whitepaper.md

 ## Trading API support

+Those expert traders who utilize trading robots to trade will need trading APIs to interact with the system for order filling and canceling etc operations.
-As `TrueDEX`'s core logic lies within its smart contract, senior-level traders who are familiar with trading APIs offered in
+As `TrueDEX`'s core logic lies within its smart contract, the trading APIs will be only related to blockchain node `RPC` APIs with `TrueDEX` smart contract `ABI` for interaction.

+Furthermore, in order to encourage professional traders to trade on the platform for inexperienced traders, delegated trader feature is supported in `TrueDEX` such that a user can designate other trader's account to trade for the user.
+The delegated trader permission will be limited to trading (buy & sell) only.
+It is still up to the user to withdraw or transfer the asset from the DEX contract to user's own account on-chain.
 ## Cross-chain bridge

 It is paramount important to allow crypto assets that originate from other blockchains to be able to cross over to TrueDEX based blockchain and vice versa. [xChain](https://xchain.pro) has thus been adopted for achieving such purpose.